P. Govindasamy Pillai: Philanthropy

-Apart from the Mission Work, Pillai’s was also involved in helping the Singapore Indian Association which began in 1923.
+Apart from the Mission Work, Pillai's was also involved in helping the Singapore Indian Association which began in 1923.
 He gave money to the association.
 Around late 1951 and early 1952, the Association came up with a plan to help people of providing funds to those who were unemployed because they were terminally ill or old.
 A small committee was set up to oversee the collection of funds to build a hospice for these people under the Singapore Indian Association.
 Pillai was part of this committee.

 Pillai was a devout Hindu, donating a large sum of money to the Sri Srinivasa Perumal Temple’s redevelopment works in the 1960s.
 The temple located in 387 Serangoon Road was renovated to include an entranceway tower, known as the gopuram, and the construction of a wedding hall.
-The wedding hall was one of the first Indian wedding halls in Singapore and bears Pillai’s name.
+The wedding hall was one of the first Indian wedding halls in Singapore and bears Pillai's name.
 It goes by PGP Hall or PGP Kalyana Mandapam.
-The hall officially opened its doors in 19 June 1965, by the first president of Singapore, Yusof bin Ishak.
+The hall officially opened its doors on 19 June 1965, by the first president of Singapore, Yusof bin Ishak.
 Pillai felt very personal about his endeavours so much so that the first wedding to happen in this hall was that of his son Ramakrishnan and granddaughter.

 Pillai's generosity extended beyond the Indian community, and he was actively involved in various philanthropic endeavours, supporting diverse sectors and ethnicities in Singapore.
 He made contributions to the University of Malaya and also sponsored a room in Mount Alvernia Hospital.
 He even brought his daughter along with him when he visited the sick in hospitals.